 4) In early-mid April, final awards will be sent out.
 The top fifteen individuals in each division in each region (based upon the sum of their scaled scores on the three tests) will receive a plaque and the next fifteen will receive a certificate.
 The top fifteen schools in each region will receive plaques.
 School awards will be given in each region based upon their overall scores, which will be the sum of the school's two top student overall scaled scores in each division (a total of six students) and round.
 In the topic test rounds, the highest scoring student in each topic test and division will contribute to the school score.
 In the individual test round, the two highest scoring students on the test will contribute to the school score.

-As a reminder, the Round 1 score entry will be open until December 16, at which time it will close.
-Score entry is open for both Rounds 1 & 2, so be careful when you are entering your scores.
+As a reminder, the Round 1 score entry will be open until December 17th, at which time it will close.
+From December 1st through this time, score entry is open for both Rounds 1 & 2, so be careful when you are entering your scores.

 Additionally, make sure to set the level (Theta, Alpha, or Mu) for each student taking the test.
 If the level is not set, the student's scores will not be used in team scoring or individual scoring.

 January 22nd, 2018